THE MOST INNOVATIVE BABY CEREAL!

-If you are already feeding your baby 9 top allergens in Stage 3, now you have the freedom of substituting our new Organic Baby Oatmeal.
+If you are already feeding your baby 9 top allergens in Stage 3, now you have the freedom of substituting our new Organic Baby Oatmeal, which is available in a variety of flavors.
 Our oatmeal has the same allergens - peanut, egg, milk, cashew, almond, walnut, sesame, soy, and wheat - already in every tasty bite.

 What is early allergen introduction and why do it?